caseywdunn/lifeguessr/README.md

 # lifeguessr

-A game wehre you goess organisms in videos.
+A game where you guess organisms in videos.

 Deployed at https://lifeguessr.netlify.app/